kernelcrash/electron-rom-emulator/README.md

  directories.

 - You can also dynamically insert roms off the SD card while the Electron is running.
-So after you've set up the roms you want on boot nder 'boot', create a 'roms' directory in the root of the SD card.
+So after you've set up the roms you want on boot under 'boot', create a 'roms' directory in the root of the SD card.
 Then create numbered directories underneath it and put a single 16K rom in each directory.
 For example;
 ```